Pennsylvania Department of Health

 Initial comments:

-Based on an Abbreviated Survey in response to four complaints completed on March 13, 2024, it was determined that Southwestern Nursing and Rehabilitation Center was not in compliance with the following Requirements of 42 CFR Part 483, Subpart B, Requirements for Long Term Care Facilities and the 28 Pa.
-Code, Commonwealth of Pennsylvania Long Term Care Licensure Regulations related to the health portion of the survey process.
+Based on a revisit survey completed on March 18, 2025, it was determined that Southwestern Nursing and Rehabilitation Center corrected the deficiencies cited during the survey of January 24, 2025, under the requirements of 42 CFR Part 483, Subpart B, Requirements for Long Term Care Facilities, however, has continued deficiencies under the requirements of the 28 Pa, Code, Commonwealth of Pennsylvania Long Term Care Licensure Regulations.

 Plan of Correction: